joshbegley/nyt-latest/README.md

 `In some Illinois cities, shoplifting, calling 911 too many times or even being a victim of a crime can get you kicked out of your home.
 Sidnee King Pineda, who is reporting on housing laws in Illinois as part of The Times’s Local Investigations Fellowship, explains why.`\
 https://nytimes.com/video/us/100000010090081/how-minor-missteps-are-getting-tenants-evicted.html

-**Warriors have some serious spacing issues and their season is drowning because of it**\
+**Warriors have some serious spacing issues, and their season is drowning because of it**\
 `Golden State is struggling in the second round with Steph Curry sidelined and other spacers on its roster in deep slumps`\
 https://nytimes.com/athletic/6351687/2025/05/13/warriors-spacing-issues-nba-playoffs/